nazo6/installer.nvim/README.md

 require("installer.integrations.tools").get "ripgrep",
 ```

 ⚠️Note that it will return the path whether it is actually installed or not.
-Use `ensure_install` if you want to be sure that it is installed.
+Use `ensure_installed` if you want to be sure that it is installed.

 This will make any external dependencies of the plugin portable.
 This is an example of the configuration in `telescope.nvim`.